slatedocs/slate/source/index.html.md

 {"channel":"players", "lastName" : "Moss", "firstName" : "Randy"}

-<aside class="note">NOTE: All API requests must include the field type "channel".
+<aside class="note">NOTE: All API requests must include the  "channel" field.
 However, "channel" does not have to be the first field in the request. </aside>

 1. Send a request over the websocket (see <a href="#NFLData">NFL Data</a>).